litex-hub/litex-boards/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/enjoy-digital/litex/master/doc/bios_screenshot.png"></p>

+**Build/Compilation behavior:**
+- python3 -m litex_boards.targets.board : Test LiteX/Migen syntax but does not generate anything.
+- Add `--build` to generate the SoC/Software headers and run the Software/Gateware compilation.
+- Add `--no-compile` to disable the Softwate/Gateware compilation.
+- Add `--no-compile-software` to disable the Software compilation.
+- Add `--no-compile-gateware` to disable the Gateware compilation.

 But this is just the starting point to create your own hardware!
 You can then:

 - Change the CPU: add `--cpu-type=lm32, microwatt, serv, rocket, etc... `